Logan-Martin/Engineering_2_Notebook/README.md

 <img src="/Images for notebook/Screenshot 2020-10-17 at 2.11.05 PM.png" alt="Sub-Assembly" width="300" height="300">

 ### Reflection
-This was really easy to mate the parts togher, but I did mate some things wrong and have to go back and fix them.
+It was really easy to mate the parts togher, but I did mate some things wrong and have to go back and fix them.

 ---